PointCloudLibrary/pcl/doc/tutorials/content/interactive_icp.rst

 You will see something similar to this::

-  [pcl::PLYReader] monkey.ply:24: property 'float32 focal' of element 'camera' is not handled [pcl::PLYReader] monkey.ply:25: property 'float32 scalex' of element 'camera' is not handled [pcl::PLYReader] monkey.ply:26: property 'float32 scaley' of element 'camera' is not handled [pcl::PLYReader] monkey.ply:27: property 'float32 centerx' of element 'camera' is not handled [pcl::PLYReader] monkey.ply:28: property 'float32 centery' of element 'camera' is not handled [pcl::PLYReader] monkey.ply:31: property 'float32 k1' of element 'camera' is not handled [pcl::PLYReader] monkey.ply:32: property 'float32 k2' of element 'camera' is not handled

-  Loaded file monkey.ply with 125952 points successfully
+  $ ./interactive_icp ../monkey.ply 5
+  [pcl::PLYReader] ../monkey.ply:12: property 'list uint8 uint32 vertex_indices' of element 'face' is not handled

+  Loaded file ../monkey.ply (125952 points) in 578 ms

   Applying this rigid transformation to: cloud_in -> cloud_icp
   Rotation matrix :